gradle/gradle/design-docs/incremental-build.md

 - Handle this at the binary level, rather than the task level.
 For example, the `classes` task might remove unclaimed files (ie not known to be built by any task) from the classes directory.
 Or perhaps when a task that contributes to the classes directory is scheduled to run and no history is available for that task, then remove the classes directory and schedule a `classes` task to run.

-## Story: Invalidate task outputs when task implementation changes

-Add to the task history a hash of the task implementation, and rebuild the task's outputs when this changes.

-- Add a mechanism to determine a hash given a classpath.
-Probably also add some persistent caching for this.
-  This mechanism should be reusable, to allow us to cache the result of scanning a classpath for annotated classes, such as plugin-level services.
-- The hash of a class is the hash of its ClassLoader's classpath.
-- The hash of a task is the combination of the hash of the task's implementation class plus the hash of the implementation class of each task action attached to the task.

 ## Story: Plugin author uses changes to output files to implement incremental task